Miunn/Memories/README.md

 The descriptions field should contain the description associated with each picture.
 A blank string can be leave as description if there is nothing to tell.
 Keys are the pictures' files names with the extension.

+## Limitations

+You can't register a project named *admin* in order that the admin pannel works

 ## Work in progress

 * Page transitions